-eSign Directive - Until a few months ago, the use of electronic signatures in the EU was governed by Directive 1999/93/EC on a Community framework for electronic signatures (eSign Directive).
+eSign Directive - Until July 2016, the use of electronic signatures in the EU was governed by Directive 1999/93/EC on a Community framework for electronic signatures (eSign Directive).
 The harmonisation brought about by that directive was imperfect and resulted in a lack of interoperability between electronic signature solutions in different EU member states and consequently lead to a fragmented market.
 Although the directive specified legal effects of electronic signatures, it did not ensure that the recognition of an electronic signature in one EU member state also implied the acceptance of that same electronic signature in another EU member state.
 Hence, the acceptance of electronic signatures used in cross-border electronic transactions was highly uncertain.
-Moreover, the directive was no longer adapted to innovative solutions that also allow one to indicate that a person adopted the content of an electronic document or agreement.

-To boost the use of electronic signatures and other trust services and to contribute to the creation of a digital single market across the EU, the European legislator adopted the eIDAS Regulation in July 2014.
-The eIDAS Regulation, of which most provisions only apply as from 1 July 2016, repealed the aforementioned directive on electronic signatures while building upon, clarifying and expanding the principles therein included.
+To boost the use of electronic signatures and other trust services (such as electronic time stamp services) and to contribute to the creation of a digital single market across the EU, the European legislature adopted the eIDAS Regulation in July 2014.
+The eIDAS Regulation repealed the aforementioned directive on electronic signatures while building upon, clarifying and expanding the principles therein included.
+The majority of its terms became law in July of 2016.

-eIDAS Regulation - Since the European legislature chose a regulation (that is directly applicable in all EU member states) instead of a revised directive (that would need to be transposed in the member states' national laws), businesses are no longer confronted with national electronic signatures laws but will only need to comply with one set of rules, significantly reducing the risk on interpretational issues.
-Although the eIDAS Regulation aims to ensure the legal effectiveness of electronic signatures and its admissibility as evidence in legal proceedings, just like its predecessor, it does not govern any aspects related to the conclusion and validity of (electronic) agreements (see section 2.2 below).
+elDAS Regulation - Since the European legislature chose a regulation (that is directly applicable in all EU member states) instead of a revised directive (that would need to be transposed in the member states' national laws), businesses are no longer confronted with varying national electronic signatures laws but will only need to comply with one set of rules, significantly reducing the risk on interpretational issues.
+Although the elDAS Regulation aims to ensure the legal effectiveness of electronic signatures and its admissibility as evidence in legal proceedings, just like its predecessor, it does not govern any aspects related to the conclusion and validity of (electronic) agreements (see section 2.2 below).

-The eIDAS regulation makes a distinction between electronic signatures, advanced electronic signatures and qualified electronic signatures.
+The eIDAS Regulation makes a distinction between electronic signatures, advanced electronic signatures and qualified electronic signatures.